Kapvay extended-release tabletsPronunciation

 Brand Name: Kapvay

-Kapvay extended-release tablets is used for:
+Kapvay extended-release tablets are used for:

 Treating attention deficit hyperactivity disorder (ADHD).
 It may be used alone or with other medicines.
 Kapvay extended-release tablets should be used as part of an ADHD treatment program that includes a variety of treatment measures (eg, psychological, educational, social).
 It may also be used for other conditions as determined by your doctor.